Elites, Population Control, and the Myth of Self-Governance

 Infrastructure reliability degrades not all at once, but through corrosion.
 Markets destabilize.
 Supply chains strain.
 Protection becomes localized.
 Communities narrow their circle of trust.
 In extreme cases, authority either centralizes under emergency justification or splinters into patchwork enforcement, where power flows to whoever can assert it most forcefully.

 Collapse rarely announces itself as spectacle.
 It begins as erosion.
 Coordination weakens.
 Confidence thins.
 The social contract frays long before it snaps.
+In practice, that looks like things slowly working worse, people trusting each other less, and systems that used to function smoothly starting to break down.

 Now let me be clear.
 This is not a prediction.
 It is a pathway.